Bobby Connelly: Career

-In 1917, he got his own series of films with his name in the title to emphasize his star billing.
-His career pertains primarily with the Vitagraph studios but occasionally he would appear in other studios' productions such as Humoresque produced by Paramount Pictures in 1920.
+In 1917, he got his own series of films with his name in the title to emphasise his star billing.
+His career pertains primarily with the Vitagraph studios, but occasionally he would appear in other studios' productions, such as Humoresque produced by Paramount Pictures in 1920.
 Humoresque, a story by Fannie Hurst was a huge hit in 1920 and is one of Connelly's few films to survive.

 On stage, Connelly acted in Man and Wife at Proctor's Theater in Yonkers, New York.

 Death

 In 1917, Connelly was diagnosed with endocarditis.
 Nevertheless, he was still allowed to keep a heavy work schedule.
 In 1922, Connelly became ill after completing work on the film Wildness of Youth.
 He died of bronchitis at his home on July 5, 1922, at the age of 13.